 Coping with infertility can be stressful and frustrating.
 It doesn’t help that infertility treatments are often invasive and expensive, or that the process of seeking care can be exhausting.
 That’s why many infertile couples want to know if there is anything they can do at home to improve their chances of conceiving.

-Infertility treatment should be closely monitored by a doctor or fertility specialist, but there are a few things you can do to increase your chances of getting pregnant that won’t require special supervision.
+Infertility treatment should be closely monitored by a doctor or fertility specialist.
+However, there are a few simple and inexpensive things you can do on your own to increase your chances of getting pregnant.